NaixGames/Polycosmos/README.md

 # Credits

 Everyone at the Hades modding discord.
 They have been a massive help.
 Especially Magic_Gonads and PonyWarrior for answering my pestering questions.
+Also, the credit of StyxScribe is theirs and only theirs.

 DoesBoKnow for proposing the multiworld and providing a tons of resources and testing.
-Also for being a contributor since 0.4.0, contributing to the QoL part and the reverse extreme measure.
-Also big support for Keepsakesanity.
+Also for being a contributor since 0.4.0, contributing to the almost all the features from that point forward.

 The AP discord and all the people in the Hades subthread which have pitch in with ideas and help keep me motivated.
 That includes, but is not limited to, Flore for proposing the “reversed heat” idea (which was simple enough to start implementing almost right away, which made this much more bearable) and Sylvris for helping adding proper APWorld support.
+Also thanks to all the testers for providing information about the bugs they encountered.

 # Bugs

 A known issue is that some changes in heat level only take effect when starting the next room, biome or run starts.
 That is how Hades work and not much we can do about that.

 You see some weird debug messages while playing with keyboard and mouse.
 To avoid this go to your main Hades folder, and in there open StyxScribe.py.
 Go to line 26 and in there change "DebugDraw=true" to "DebugDraw=false".
 In a future version this will be disabled permanently.

-Some letters can be see on the top left corner when starting the mods.
-They fix after a couple of minutes or dying.
-It is a known, but totally unimportant bug.

 Any other bug is not expected and reporting helps a ton :).